 No. Clearance is not required for club tours but your club will need “Permission to Tour”.

 Why are clubs requested to seek approval for a clearance to be processed?

 Research indicates that not all clubs understand the UK immigration rules surrounding incoming players.
-The new requirement - which was introduced on 1 July 2016 - aims to reduce the risk of clubs inadvertently bringing in players who are not entitled to "work" as rugby players in the UK.
+The requirement aims to reduce the risk of clubs inadvertently bringing in players who are not entitled to "work" as rugby players in the UK.